History of the carer movement

 Another significant milestone occurred in 1980 when - in what is believed to be a world-first - the Carers Association of NSW became an independent body.
 This monumental shift granted the association more freedom in its advocacy work.

 The Australian Bureau of Statistics used the International Year of Disabled Persons in 1981 to conduct the first comprehensive survey on disability.
 The Survey of Handicapped Persons gave governments and the community a deeper understanding and insight into Australians living with a disability.

-The first Carers Awareness Week was held in 1992 subtitled Carers Need Care Too!
+The first Carers Awareness Week was held in 1992, subtitled Carers Need Care Too!
 The week-long campaign was the first of its kind to raise public awareness of the important and challenging work of carers.
-This was followed by the first carer-focused federal budget worth $93 million over 4 years and included the distribution of the Carer Support Kit and introduction of the Commonwealth Respite for Carers Program.
+This was followed by the first carer-focused federal budget, worth $93 million over 4 years and including both the distribution of the Carer Support Kit and introduction of the Commonwealth Respite for Carers Program.